SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 <div align="center"><em>SparkPost message events in sequence</em></div>

-Message events are stored for 10 days and can be searched from Reports -> [Events Search](https://app.sparkpost.com/reports/events/) ([EU](https://app.eu.sparkpost.com/reports/message-events)).
+Message events are stored for 10 days and can be searched from **[Events](https://app.sparkpost.com/reports/events/) ([EU](https://app.eu.sparkpost.com/reports/message-events))**.
 The same data is also available through the [Events API endpoint](https://developers.sparkpost.com/api/events/).

 ### Webhooks

 Webhooks post events as they happen to an HTTP endpoint of your choice.
-You create webhooks from Settings -> [Webhooks](https://app.sparkpost.com/account/webhooks) ([EU](https://app.eu.sparkpost.com/account/webhooks)) on your account.
+You create webhooks from **Configuration** > [Webhooks](https://app.sparkpost.com/account/webhooks) ([EU](https://app.eu.sparkpost.com/account/webhooks)) on your account.
 Read up on [how to handle webhook events](https://www.sparkpost.com/blog/webhooks-beyond-the-basics/) and [check out the API documentation](https://developers.sparkpost.com/api/webhooks.html) for the details.

 ### Metrics

 Metrics offer a high-level view of your account, rolling up those message-level events into summaries for reviewing trends over time.
-The [Reports](https://app.sparkpost.com/reports/summary) ([EU](https://app.eu.sparkpost.com/reports/summary)) section of your account provides an easy way to review your sending history.
+The [Signals Analytics](https://app.sparkpost.com/reports) ([EU](https://app.eu.sparkpost.com/reports)) section of your account provides an easy way to review your sending history.
 As with most SparkPost features, you can also access these metrics by [API call](https://developers.sparkpost.com/api/metrics.html) to feed your own applications.

 ## Where To Next?